 If your kids aren’t quite at the social media age yet, Lanikai Beach is also the perfect place for a calm swim or some sand castle building.

-Hoping to visit other stunning beaches on your trip to Oahu?
-Here are ten of my favorites!
+Hoping to visit other stunning beaches on your trip to the islands?
+Here are ten of my favorite beaches on Oahu!

 Stop by Kailua Beach Right Next Door

 The one downside of Lanikai Beach is the parking situation, as it is all street parking.
 If you’re looking for a beach with a similar vibe to Lanikai Beach, head next door to Kailua Beach, where there is plenty of parking!